mariabarkouzou/ESLint-Code-Formatting/README.md

-## LinkedIn Learning : Best Practices for Code Formatting (using Eslint)
+## LinkedIn Learning : Best Practices for Code Formatting (using ESLint)

-           (duration: 1hour and 50 minutes)✅
+           (duration: 1 hour and 50 minutes)✅

                    Date: 14/07/2021